 Work on developing your own listening skills and mutual, two-way communication.
 You need to develop patience as both you and your EDSer learn and experience life with EDS.
-Counseling on how to best communicate is a valuable resource for many.
+Counseling on how to best communicate can be a valuable resource.
 Be willing to accept your own feelings and emotions too.
 Your feelings are not invalidated as a caretaker either, and accepting this will help both you and your EDSer.

 Above all, remember that your loved one is more than their illness.
-There’s more to life than Ehlers-Danlos Syndrome.
+There’s more to life than Ehlers-Danlos.

 What you can do now about EDS

-We all know information is valuable, and it’s never been easier to find in the twenty-first century.
-But imagine not being able to know, to not search Google and find an answer about something you face everyday.
+Information is valuable.
+Information is never easier to find than in the twenty-first century.
+But imagine not being able to know: to search Google and not find an answer about something you face everyday.
 For something like “how to feel better” or even how long you’ll live.
 Information and research is one of the key needs of the Ehlers-Danlos community around the world.
 The Ehlers-Danlos Society is a 501c3 non-profit organization that drives research and education initiatives, awareness campaigns, advocacy, community-building, and care for EDS patients.

 You can consider making a direct donation.
-A recent deliverable was the 2016 Ehlers-Danlos Society International Symposium, with the goals of updating the diagnostic criteria of EDS and developing standards of care that were missing in professional practice.
+A recent deliverable was the 2016 Ehlers-Danlos Society International Symposium, with the goals of updating the diagnostic criteria of EDS and developing standards of care that are missing in professional medical practices.

 Shop on Amazon?
 If not a direct donation, consider using AmazonSmile to have part of your Amazon costs donated to the Ehlers-Danlos Society.
 Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases (side note, they’re listed by their previous name, “Ehlers-Danlos National Foundation” in AmazonSmile).